pluniak/ocrd/README.md

 # OCRD Project

 ## Description
 This is a demo project for Optical Character Recognition Digitization of full text pages.
 It is designed for use as a Hugging Face Gradio app.
 The demo makes use of freely available software components only.

 Learn more and try out the demo here: https://huggingface.co/spaces/pluniak/ocrd

+For running the app on your local computer, follow the steps below.

 ## Installation
 Steps to install the project, for example: